 Preheat the oven to 425 F. Tear off 4 large square pieces of heavy-duty foil.

-- Using a serrated knife, cut off the stem of the artichoke where it meets the base.
+Using a serrated knife, cut off the stem of the artichoke where it meets the base.
 Turn the artichoke around and cut off 1 inch of the top.
 Quickly rub each artichoke with a cut lemon to keep them from discoloring.

-Sprinkle 1/4 teaspoon of salt over the top.
-Drizzle 1 tablespoon olive oil over the top.
+Sprinkle 1/4 teaspoon of salt and drizzle 1 tablespoon olive oil over the top of each artichoke.
 Finish by squeezing the half lemon over the top.
 The lemon juice will "wash" the salt and olive oil down in between the leaves.

-- Gather up the corners of the foil and press together on top to tightly seal the artichoke (like a chocolate kiss).
-You can wrap in a second piece of foil if you don't think you have a tight enough seal.

-- Repeat with the other artichokes.
+Gather up the corners of the foil and press together on top to tightly seal the artichoke (like a chocolate kiss).
+You can wrap around a second piece of foil if you don't think you have a tight enough seal.
+Repeat with the other artichokes.

-Place in a roasting pan and bake at 425 F for 1 hour and 30 minutes.
+Place foil-wrapped artichokes in a roasting pan and bake for 1 hour and 30 minutes.